Doric Bungalow: History

 Having been built on a low cliff near the beach, exposed to extreme weather and lack of maintenance, it is now mostly ruins.
 Restoration has been proposed several times but no work has been carried out despite it being declared a protected archaeological monument.

 A number of folklore tales surround the site and it has been 'locally ascribed to a legendary Queen of the Sangam period which refers to Alli Raani who was said to have a palace at the site.
+There is no archeological evidence of the existence of the queen.
 There are also unsubstantiated claims that the Portuguese built the Doric and it was used to protect Dona Catherina of Kandy circa 1580.

+Located a few hundred metres from the Doric, is the "Doric Beacon", a navigation aid in the form of an Obelisk.